parky-sood/51Project2/README.md

 The ISA of this processor is the standard RV32-I base extension.

-The provided source code contains an incomplete implementation of the CPU.
 The processor implementation consists of two parts:
 * The CPU emulator: decode and execute instructions to generate instruction trace.
 * The CPU simulator: Use the instruction trace to perform cycle-level simulation.

-You are responsible for completing the code of the out-of-order pipeline and gshare branch predictor such that you can successfully execute the provided tests with the correct timing.

 The project is divided into 2 parts:

 ## Part 1 : Out-of-oder pipeline
-In this part, you will complete the implementation of the processor's scoreboard and re-order buffer.
-Refer to **TODO** entries inside scoreboard.cpp and ROB.cpp for where you should make your changes.
+Refer to **TODO** entries inside scoreboard.cpp and ROB.cpp for where changes were made to keep track of instruction execution order and which instructions are scheduled for execution.

 ## Part 2 : Gshare predictor
-In this part, you will complete the implementation of the processor's branch predictor.
-It will consist of a GShare predictor containing an 8-bit BHR and 256-entry BHT, matched with a 256-entry BTB.
+The processor's branch predictor is a GShare predictor containing an 8-bit BHR and 256-entry BHT, matched with a 256-entry BTB.
 Assume all counters, including the BHR to be initialized to zero at boot.
-You should complete the implementation of the GShare class by implementing the predict() method.
+The implementation of the GShare class is done via the predict() method.
 Note that we are only interested in timing.
 Your GShare's predict() method should first determine the current predicted outcome, and then update the predictor. also note that a successful prediction is a combination of branch direction and branch target hits.